ionic-team/stencil-site/src/docs-md/guides/build-variables.md

 Some use cases we have come up with are:

 - Diagnostics code that runs in dev to make sure logic is working like you would expect
-- `console.log()`'s that may be useful for debugging in dev mode but that you dont want to ship
+- `console.log()`'s that may be useful for debugging in dev mode but that you don't want to ship
 - Disabling auth checks when in dev mode